megacamelus/camel-upstream-info/camel-documentation/camel-metrics.md

 the behaviour of applications.
 The configurable reporting backend enables different integration options for collecting and visualizing statistics.
-The component also provides a `MetricsRoutePolicyFactory` which allows to expose route statistics using Dropwizard Metrics, see bottom of page for details.
+The component also provides a `MetricsRoutePolicyFactory` which allows exposing route statistics using Dropwizard Metrics, see bottom of page for details.

 Maven users will need to add the following dependency to their `pom.xml`